 Membership of the Thames Gateway South Essex partnership has already attracted significant funding commitments to the District.
-The Cherry Orchard Jubilee Country Park received £50,000 grant provision, with a bid submission now being made for a further £50,000.
+The Cherry Orchard Jubilee Country Park received £50,000 grant provision.
+A further bid submission has now been made for a further £50,000.
 The Cherry Orchard Business Park has been earmarked £1.5m for infrastructure improvements to secure its speedy development, subject to a detailed submission being made by the developer in association with the Council.
+This has now been done.
 A further £60,000 has been set aside by the East of England Development Agency to undertake feasibility work in association with the London Southend airport and its future.